dmx-systems/dmx-documentation/docs/user.rst

 .. _user-unclutter-choice-of-topic-types:

-How to unclutter the choice of Topic Types
+How to unclutter the choice of topic types
 ------------------------------------------

 When you have created many topic types for building composites you will notice that the drop-down menu for topic type creation fills up with topic types you might not need there.